Skip to main content

 How does Jasper County compare to neighboring counties?

-Jasper County's estimated bill of $2,482/year is $203 less than neighboring Newton County ($2,685).
+The median Jasper County tax bill of $1,959/year (Census ACS 2024) is $389 less than neighboring Newton County ($2,348).
 But a lower county average does not mean your individual home is correctly assessed.

 How do I appeal my property tax in Jasper County?

-File a PT-311A with the Jasper County Board of Assessors at 126 West Greene St., Suite 117, Monticello, GA 31064 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Jasper County Board of Assessors at 126 West Greene St., Suite 117, Monticello, GA 31064, within 45 days of your notice date.
+Miss that window by a day and Monticello-area owners forfeit the whole year.

 Jasper County Assessor Contact